JIA-0302/Analytics/README.md

 }
 ```

-If there are any errors, the response will contain a description about the error.
+If there are any errors, the response will contain a description of the error.
 An example error response is:
 ```
 {
     "error": "We do not have sufficient data to make accurate predictions.
 Please continue entering shift data."